Prostitution: Procurement methods

-Violence

-Street prostitutes are at higher risk of violent crime than brothel prostitutes and bar prostitutes.

-In the United States, the homicide rate for female prostitutes was estimated to be 204 per 100,000.
-There are substantial differences in rates of victimization between street prostitutes and indoor prostitutes who work as escorts, call girls, or in brothels and massage parlors.
-Violence against male prostitutes is less common.

-Prostitution may sometimes be associated with illegal, abusive, and dangerous activities.
-One view maintains that this results from prostitution being stigmatized or illegal, or both.
-Another, however, believes that legalizing and regulating prostitution does not improve the situation, but instead makes it worse, creating a parallel illegal prostitution industry, and failing to dissociate the legal part of the sex trade from crime.

-Types

 Street

 In street prostitution, the prostitute solicits customers while waiting at street corners, sometimes called "the track" by pimps and prostitutes alike.
 They usually dress in skimpy, provocative clothing, regardless of the weather.
-In American usage, street prostitutes are often called "streetwalkers" while their customers are referred to as "tricks" or "johns."
-Servicing the customers is described as "turning tricks."
+In American usage, street prostitutes are often called "streetwalkers" while their customers are referred to as "tricks" or "johns".
+Servicing the customers is described as "turning tricks".
 The sex is usually performed in the customer's car, in a nearby alley, or in a rented room.
 Motels and hotels that accommodate prostitutes commonly rent rooms by half or full hour.

 In Russia and other countries of the former USSR, prostitution takes the form of an open-air market.
 One prostitute stands by a roadside and directs cars to a so-called "tochka" (usually located in alleyways or carparks), where lines of women are paraded for customers in front of their car headlights.
 The client selects a prostitute, whom he takes away in his car.
 Prevalent in the late 1990s, this type of service has been steadily declining in recent years.

 A "lot lizard" is a commonly encountered special case of street prostitution.
 Lot lizards mainly serve those in the trucking industry at truck stops and stopping centers.
 Prostitutes will often proposition truckers using a CB radio from a vehicle parked in the non-commercial section of a truck stop parking lot, communicating through codes based on commercial driving slang, then join the driver in his truck.